St. Francois County, Missouri

 - Address: 1 West Liberty Street, Annex Building, Farmington, Missouri 63640

 - Birth & Death Records: 1883–93 (including Register of births and stillbirths, 1883-1885; Permanent record of births, 1883-1893; Register of deaths, 1883-1885; Permanent record of deaths, 1883-1890; Register of births and deaths, 1924-1931; State census, 1876)

 - St. Francois County Tax Assessor Office is responsible for appraising and assessing real estate property and person property for the purpose of taxation as well as transferring ownership of real estate, and keeping real estate maps up to date.

-The following are links to Family history and genealogy, Records and Resources associated to St. Francois County.
+The following are web links to Genealogy, Records and Resources pertaining to St. Francois County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
 This is just a directory which has been gathered or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to present your own most liked St. Francois County genealogy or family history related sites.

 St. Francois Co.
 MO Maps, Atlases & Gazetteers

 St. Francois Co.
 MO Books, Newspapers & Publications

 St. Francois Co.
 GA Cemeteries & Church Records

 St. Francois Co.
 MO Family Websites, Pictures & Histories